nimiq/developer-center/migration/migration-web-developers.md

 ```

 ## Nimiq.Client
-The Client class is a central component of the Nimiq's new web client framework and is essential for interacting with the Nimiq blockchain network under the PoS consensus model.
+The Client class is a central component of the Nimiq's new Web Client framework and is essential for interacting with the Nimiq blockchain network under the PoS consensus model.

 ### Initialization